 Tips for negotiating realtor commission in Rhode Island

-Successfully negotiating commission rates depends mainly on two factors: your situation and the housing market.
+Negotiating a lower realtor percentage in Rhode Island depends on two main factors: your situation and the housing market.

 You may have an easier time negotiating low rates if...